 During his time as an aerospace engineering student at Texas A&M University, Devin interned with the flight dynamics and control team at United Launch Alliance (ULA).
 Upon graduating with his master's degree, Devin returned to ULA to begin his professional engineering career, where he continues to work to this day.

-ULA's flight dynamics and control team, known as 'Control Dynamics', or sometimes as just 'Controls', helps design and integrate the Guidance, Navigation, and Control (GNC) systems for their rockets.
-At a high level, the team is responsible for attitude control system algorithms, various flight software parameters, high-fidelity simulations of flight dynamics, and the verification and validation of mission requirements concerning dynamics of the launch vehicle and separating spacecraft.
+ULA's flight dynamics and control team, internally referred to as "Control Dynamics" or "Controls", helps design and integrate the Guidance, Navigation, and Control (GNC) systems for their rockets.
+At a high level, the team is responsible for attitude control system algorithms, various flight software parameters, high-fidelity simulations of flight dynamics, flight sequence design, and the verification and validation of mission requirements concerning dynamics of the launch vehicle and any spacecraft onboard the rocket.

 Design and tune the autopilot to be loaded on flight software